 I know most of the people who read my blog aren't vegetarians.
 You're looking to cut down on meat or maybe you're just looking for some good recipes to add bacon to.
 (Yeah, don't think I don't see your pins on Pinterest saying, "I would add bacon" because I do!)
 So you're probably going to eat turkey on Thanksgiving.

-This post is for those of you who aren’t going to eat turkey.
+But this recipe is for those of you who aren't going to eat turkey.
 Are you tired of feeling like a weirdo on Thanksgiving?
 Tired of people making fun of you for eating some sad looking faux turkey?
-Here’s an idea:

 But not just any main dish!
 Oh no!
 You need to bring something crazy impressive.
 So then instead of pointing and laughing while you eat your weird vegetarian food, they'll be all, "Ooh, that looks really good!"